 2. Most Companies Have Strict Cancellation Policies

-If you open a class, you’ll be expected to teach it.
+Except for Magic Ears who offer an amazing cancellation policy, if you open a class, you’ll be expected to teach it.
 It can be difficult to cancel classes, even for medical reasons.

 This is the flip side of making your own schedule — since you choose when you work, you have to stick to it.
 While you can open any time slots you want, once those slots get booked you usually can’t get out of them easily.